nhsuk/nhsuk-frontend/docs/contributing/application-architecture.md

   GitHub specific files, such templates for pull requests and issues.

-- `app/`

-  Nunjuck (HTML) files for the component example pages that you see at http://localhost:3000/nhsuk-frontend when running the application locally and on https://nhsuk.github.io/nhsuk-frontend

 - `dist/` (Automatically generated)

   Automatically generated compiled files and build assets for GitHub pages, releases and npm packages.
 Don't manually edit files in this folder as they will be deleted.